-Twenty-fourth Sunday of Pentecost
+Twenty-first Sunday of Pentecost

 A Widow Gives Everything that She Has